How Much Will You Earn With a Healthcare Management MBA?

 Titles matter when it comes to compensation in healthcare management, but navigating those titles can be challenging because there are so many of them.
 Unsurprisingly, the healthcare managers who earn the most are those with designations such as director, vice president, senior or executive in their titles.
 The average provider network director, for example, earns an annual salary of about $157,000, while a director of informatics might earn about $147,000.
 A vice president of clinical services can earn about $153,000, a vice president of finance can earn about $176,000 and a vice president of strategy can earn close to $200,000.
 Hospital CFOs earn about $136,000, and home healthcare CEOs earn about $195,000.

 Keep in mind that the average salaries associated with healthcare administration and management jobs aren't a cap.
 Healthcare managers, health services managers and healthcare administrators with the right experience and credentials can command seven- and eight-figure salaries when they work for prestigious, high-profile hospitals and healthcare networks.
-Graduating from a program such as Case Western Reserve's Online MBA with a Healthcare Management Track, which has relationships with leading healthcare institutions and industry business leaders, can put you on track to become one of the highest earners in the field.
+Graduating from a program such as Case Western Reserve's Online MBA in Healthcare Management, which has relationships with leading healthcare institutions and industry business leaders, can put you on track to become one of the highest earners in the field.

 How much does an online healthcare MBA from CWRU cost?

 Return on investment is an important consideration, and cost does figure heavily into the basic ROI calculation.
 It's not, however, the main driver of ROI.
 Students who choose MBA programs just for the diploma discover that simply having an additional degree on their resumes doesn't necessarily lead to increased opportunity or higher salaries.
-Case Western Reserve's 48-credit Online MBA with a healthcare management track, on the other hand, costs $1,500 per credit hour or just over $72,000 in total tuition—close to the average cost of a healthcare MBA in the United States—but has the potential to deliver higher-than-average returns.
+Case Western Reserve's 48-credit Online MBA with a healthcare management track, on the other hand, costs $1,561 per credit hour or $74,928 in total tuition—close to the average cost of a healthcare MBA in the United States—but has the potential to deliver higher-than-average returns.

 Weatherhead School of Management offers a full standalone Master of Business Administration experience with a healthcare specialization built on top of it.
 The program teaches the essential skills healthcare managers need to successfully weigh the costs of care against patient outcomes, manage the highly diverse teams found in healthcare systems, and navigate complicated laws and regulations that govern medical care and research.
 Students receive academic and career support throughout the program.
 And Case Western Reserve's online healthcare MBA graduates emerge from the program extremely well-connected, thanks to Weatherhead’s connections to 270 corporate partners and the university’s involvement in the Cleveland Innovation District initiative.
 While online MBA candidates are only in Cleveland for two intensive summer residencies, virtual interviews with local healthcare leaders are part of the online healthcare MBA's core coursework.